 What is the opposite?
 Neglect.
 Waste.
 Squandering.
 Ignorance.

-Stewardship is a part of the fabric of Lehman-Roberts Co. and Memphis Stone & Gravel Co.
+Stewardship is a part of the fabric of Memphis Stone & Gravel and sister company Lehman-Roberts.
 Both of our companies have been in existence much longer than any of our employees have worked for either one.
 As hard as any and every one of us works, not one of us can claim the founding of our companies.
 These companies were gifted to us.
 Our roles are not to create what is to be; our roles are to protect what has been given to us so that it exists to be passed along to the future generations.

 Our TPR (Total Process Reliability) program is a great example of Stewardship in our companies.
 In traditional equipment maintenance programs, mechanics are completely responsible for the maintenance and repair of all equipment.
 However, our TPR program engages our operations personnel.
 Our operators learn to take full responsibility for his or her own piece of equipment.
 Because the equipment is maintained daily, there is less downtime and higher productivity.
 Higher productivity translates to lower bid costs, more jobs, higher profits, better pay, and so on.